Exclusive: Lampert helps bankroll Sears as woes persist after bankruptcy - sources

 Sears dates back to the late 1880s and its mail-order catalogues with merchandise from toys, medicine and gramophones to automobiles, kit houses and tombstones made it the Amazon of its time.

-Chicago’s Sears Tower was the world’s tallest building when it was completed in 1973, but in the following decades consumers increasingly turned to e-commerce and brick-and-mortar rivals such as Walmart Inc (WMT.N) and Target Corp (TGT.N).

 Lampert combined Sears and rival chain Kmart more than 15 years ago, heralding the formation of a retailer with $55 billion in annual sales.
-But revenues subsequently plunged amid the rise of online shopping and large retailers such as Walmart.
+But revenues subsequently plunged amid the rise of online shopping and large retailers such as Walmart Inc (WMT.N) and Target Corp (TGT.N).

 Sears has lost money almost every year over the past decade.
 Its stores deteriorated, even as Lampert bought the company’s stock and lent it money.
-It sold several assets including its legendary Craftsman tools brand.
+It sold several assets, including its legendary Craftsman tools brand.

 Lampert made another go at the investment during a bankruptcy auction earlier this year, purchasing about 425 Sears and Kmart stores and assuming liabilities for a collective $5.2 billion deal.